pantheon-systems/documentation/source/content/faq.md

 ### Does Pantheon support Drush?

 Yes.
 Pantheon comes with Drush pre-integrated with `@alias` files.
-For more details, see [Drupal Drush Command-Line Utility](/drush).
+For more details, refer to [Drupal Drush Command-Line Utility](/drush).
 You can invoke Drush commands on Pantheon sites using [Terminus](/terminus), the Pantheon CLI.

 ### Does Pantheon support WP-CLI?